Associate for Membership and Operations

 Kyle J. Dosier

-Sexton and Assistant Manager, Farmers Market @ St. Stephen's
+Assistant Manager, Farmers Market @ St. Stephen's

 Kyle originally joined the staff of St. Stephen’s in 2011 as a sexton and now he serves as assistant manager for our farmers market.
 Kyle has been involved in growing food, teaching gardening and cooking classes, and advocating for fresh and local food options for much of his adult life.
 You can often see him around town playing Indonesian music with Gamelan Raga Kusuma.